 Item 10:

 Is there a difference between an externally set (for example, at initialization) control over the activation/enablement of a feature, and an externally reported but not necessary for interoperability piece of information?
 Example, supported rates versus 11k counters.

+Tentative agreement: Yes, these are different.
+The important distinction is when something can change.
+A status reported and changing attribute (like 11k counters) are different from a static feature.

+To be discussed: Is there an important difference between a reported status (like 11k counters) and a slow-changing, but dynamically changeable control, like dot11RSNAActivated?
+Are these both the same pattern (Pattern B), or do we want separate patterns?

 Background/Historical discussion: